4s6ggs/icom-icm710-vfo/README.md

 ## Overview

-The **ICOM IC-M710 VFO Controller** is a Windows desktop application for controlling and monitoring the **ICOM IC-M710** through a compatible serial / CI-V remote-control interface.
+The **ICOM IC-M710 VFO Controller** is a Windows desktop application for controlling the ICOM IC-M710 through a compatible serial/CI-V remote-control interface.

 The application provides a graphical interface for: